5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

       input←'He said: "Yes, that might' 'well be right."
 She answered: "So be it!"'
 ~~~

-It's not a bad idea to think of the two elements of the input vector as "blocks".
-Note that the first text spans over both blocks.
+It's not a bad idea to think of the two elements of the input vector as ‘blocks’.
+Note that the first reported speech straddles the blocks.

-By default the search engine operates in "Line" mode.
-That means that each block is processed independently by the engine.
-Therefore you cannot search for `\r` (carriage return) in line mode: the search engine will never see them.
+By default the search engine operates in Line mode.
+That means each block is processed independently by the engine.
+You cannot search for `\r` (carriage return) in Line mode: the search engine will never see them.

-In mixed mode as well as document mode you _can_ search for `\r` because all blocks are passed at once.
-Naturally this also requires more memory than line mode.
+In Mixed mode as well as Document mode you _can_ search for `\r` because all blocks are passed at once.
+Naturally this also requires more memory than Line mode.

 Let's do some tests: